-Function runction Description Zone A zone Is a group of channels.
+Function Description Zone A zone Is a group of channels.
 Support end users to build and expand zones by themselves.
 VFO Mode In VFO mode, the user can directly input the required frequency using the numeric keyboard of the Speaker-Microphone Channel Support end users to build and expand channels by themselves.
 Memory is handled dynamically Power The power level is for the transmission output power level of the current channel, which can be set to high or low power.
 Emergency Alarm Emergency alarm has the highest priority.
 Scan When the terminal scans a signal on a channel, It will stay on the channel to listen, to understand the current activity status of the relevant team members.
 VOX If VOX is On, when the voice is detected to reach the transmission condition by the microphone, it will be transmitted automatically.
 The user can initiate a call without pressing the [PTT]-key.
-Busy Channel Lockout sy Channel Busy channel lockout (BCL) prohibits transmission and тот 1000 Keypad lock is used to lock keys to prevent Inadvertent key operation.
-The radio may be set to automatic or manual lock
+Busy Channel Lockout Busy channel lockout (BCL) prohibits transmission and prevents interference with other users when the radio is receiving traffic. ТОТ When a transmission times out, the radio will automatically terminate the transmission and issue a warning sound.
+The user can Initiate a call without pressing the [PTT]-key.
+Keyboard Lock Keypad lock is used to lock keys to prevent Inadvertent key operation.
+The radio may be set to automatic or manual lock mode.

-Analog Functions \odot
+5.12.2 Analog Functions $\odot$

 Function Description Analog channel call An analog call is a call on an analog channel.
 Narrow / Wide Working bandwidth for the radio Band (Narrow band: 12.5 kHz, Wide band: 25 kHz) Squelch Level It is the signal strength required to adjust the received signal.
 Normally the higher squelch level, the higher received signal strength is required.
 Settable squelch level is from O - 9.
-Level O is normally open, and there is background sound from the speaker once the radio is on.
+Level 0 is normally open, and there is background sound from the speaker once the radio is on.
 Level 9 is the highest and the required received signal strength is the strongest.
 Busy Channel If it is ON, when received the carrier signal, it is prohibited to Lockout transmitting when pressing the [PTT]-key.
 Monitor Monitor allows the user to open the receiver squelch manually to listen to on-channel signals.
 CTCSS CTCSS code for RX radio must be same as TX radio, so that the audio can be received successfully DCS DCS code for RX radio must be same as TX radio, so that the audio can be r11ceived successfully